 In some types of primary immunodeficiency, treatment options can correct or replace part of the immune system that isn’t working properly.
 These include:

 Have you or a loved one been diagnosed with primary immunodeficiency?
 What questions do you have about your diagnosis or treatment?
-Share your experience in the comments below.
+Let others know in the comments below.

 Get updates directly to your inbox.